When to Seek Medical Care

 The diagnoses of iron poisoning is usually made by observing your child.
 A normal physical exam and no symptoms for 6 hours tells the doctor that the child has experienced either little poisoning or did not eat any iron-containing substances.

 The doctor may draw blood from your child to determine these levels:

 The doctor may also ask for an X-ray of your child’s abdomen to confirm whether there are iron pills in the gastrointestinal tract, although sometimes the pills can be there and not seen.
 Laboratory and imaging tests are not usually sensitive enough to detect poisoning.
 Some tests are also too slow to affect the diagnosis and management of iron poisoning.

 Iron Poisoning Treatment

-- Once the doctor makes sure your child is breathing normally, the child likely will have his or her whole bowel cleaned by drinking a strong laxative fluid.
+If your child is diagnosed with iron poisoning, the doctor will first make sure your child is breathing normally.
+Then your child will likely have his or her bowel cleaned by drinking a strong laxative.

-- Orogastric lavage, or pumping of the stomach, can be considered, but it is generally only helpful if performed within 1 hour of swallowing the pills.
+Orogastric lavage, or pumping of the stomach, may be considered.
+But generally, it is only helpful if performed within 1 hour of swallowing the pills.
 Insertion of the tube can cause complications, and many pills may not fit through the ports of a lavage tube if they are not disintegrated.

-- If ingestion of other medications is suspected, the physician may give the child activated charcoal to drink.
-Activated charcoal does not bind to iron but may be useful in adsorbing other medications.
+If the doctor suspects your child has also swallowed other medications, he or she may give your child activated charcoal to drink.
+Activated charcoal does not bind to iron, but it may be useful in absorbing other medications.